SolidBlock-cn/extshape/with_blockus/UpdateLog-en.md

 ### 3.1.5

 - Synchronizing to Blockus changes, now in the Creative Mode inventory, no special sorting is applied for dyed stone bricks and terracotta.
-- Synchronizing to Blockus changes, added blocks related to sulfur and cinnabar for 26.2.
+- Synchronizing to Blockus changes, added blocks related to sulfur and cinnabar as well as relevant stoncutting recipes for 26.2.
 - Adjusted the following block tags:
     - Fixed the issue that blaze lantern blocks are correctly added to `#blockus:blaze_bricks` block tag.
     - Fixed the issue that the extended shapes of soul sandstone are not added to `#blockus:soul_sandstone` block tag.